Jezidmar/DocumentClustering/README.md

 Implementation is inspired by paper: https://people.eecs.berkeley.edu/~jfc/hcc/courseSP05/lecs/lec14/NMF03.pdf

+Entire methodology can be found in article [NMF Document clustering](

 Dataset is selected so there is no clear difference between articles.
 We took 50 of them and examined consistency of clustering and based on that did our decision